fajril/esdc-rules-documentation/RE0 - Volumetric.md

 import esdc
 ```

-### RE0049 - Non Associated Reserves: 1P should be higher than zero if 2P is higher than zero
+### RE0052 - Non Associated Reserves: 1P should be higher than zero if 3P is higher than zero

-Severity: `warning` :warning:
+Severity: `strict` :no_entry:

 The following equation should be true: